Bronze Cory Care Guide: The Bulletproof Beginner Catfish

 Do bronze corys need a heater?

 It depends on your room temperature.
 Bronze corys tolerate temperatures as low as 72°F (22°C), which is cooler than many tropical fish.
-If your home stays consistently in the low to mid 70s, some hobbyists keep them without a heater.
+If your home stays consistently in the low to mid 70s, hobbyists keep them without a heater.
 However, a heater set to the appropriate range ensures stable temperatures and prevents dangerous drops overnight or during cold snaps.
 Consistency matters more than hitting a specific number.

 How many bronze corys should I keep?